-A finely modelled hardstone pendant of the Babylonian demon Humbaba.
-The pendant is carved with the grimacing and grotesque face of the demon revealing his teeth, with a bearded mane along the jawline and bulging eyes.
-This piece features a suspension loop and is suitable for modern wear.
-Its back is unworked.
+A finely modelled Babylonian hardstone pendant of the demon Humbaba, guardian of the Forest of Cedars, who was beheaded by Enkidu and Gilgamesh, a tale recounted in the Epic of Gilgamesh.
+The pendant is carved from a glossy black hardstone and features the grimacing and grotesque face of the demon revealing his teeth.
+This piece features a suspension loop and a flat, unworked reverse.